-The clinical professionals at the Claudia Black Young Adult Center at The Meadows understand the enormous complexity of how the human brain functions in young adults, aged 18-26.
+The clinical professionals at the Claudia Black Young Adult Center at The Meadows understand the enormous complexity of how the human brain functions in young adults aged 18-26.
 Addictions, psychological trauma, and certain mood disorders often surface during this time period in a person’s life and may be connected to the presence of a dysregulated brain stem.
 In recognizing this crucial aspect of recovery, we utilize proven treatments to help regulate our patients throughout the healing process, which allows them to embrace long-term recovery.

 Neurofeedback (NFB) is an integral part of our treatment plan and the core of our onsite Brain Center at the Claudia Black Center.
-In our Brain Center, our young adults have access to the latest and most efficient technology designed to promote “self-regulation” skills that can enhance and expedite the recovery process.
+In our Brain Center, our young adults have access to the latest and most efficient technology designed to promote “self-regulation” skills that can enhance and expedite recovery.
 Neurofeedback provides the patient with an opportunity to observe and influence the activity of their brain through practice and feedback.
 Both the addicted patient and those with a trauma history learn to self-regulate and develop a feeling of internal control and a sense of safety.
-Additionally, patients with ADHD learn how to produce the brain wave patterns associated with focusing, which cause the symptoms of impulsivity and distractibility to lessen.
+Additionally, patients with ADHD learn how to produce the brain wave patterns associated with focusing, which causes the symptoms of impulsivity and distractibility to lessen.

 Because of life stress, the brain creates unhealthy patterns that influence people’s everyday lives.
-With neurofeedback, individuals can reestablish healthier brain wave patterns that decrease anxiety, lessen depression, lessen emotional reactivity, and increase healthy emotional responses, improve mood, enhance learning, strengthen concentration, gain more restful sleep, lessen negative self-talk and increase self-esteem.
-In essence, neurofeedback is brain wave training and a means to overcome conditions and habits that interfere with everyday life.
+With neurofeedback, individuals can reestablish healthier brain wave patterns that decrease anxiety, lessen depression, lessen emotional reactivity, increase healthy emotional responses, improve mood, enhance learning, strengthen concentration, gain more restful sleep, lessen negative self-talk and increase self-esteem.
+In essence, neurofeedback is brain wave training, and a means to overcome conditions and habits that interfere with everyday life.
 For neurofeedback to be effective, a minimum of 8 sessions and ideally 10 or more are required.

 Once a young adult has completed the intake process at the Claudia Black Center, a brain mapping assessment is performed.
 During the brain mapping assessment, electrodes are placed on the patient’s scalp to monitor brain activity for a short period of time.
-The data obtained from the electrodes provides a detailed brain map of the patient’s brain waves and the specific locations of activity in the brain.
+The data obtained from the electrodes provides a detailed brain map of the patient’s brain waves and the specific activity locations in the brain.
 This process takes a total of four minutes; one minute each for the first 3 mini mappings with eyes open and one minute for the last mini mapping with the eyes closed.
 This gives better insight into how the brain functions during different states of arousal.